Go the distance with Martin Yelling

 To really understand what it feels like to run at your race pace, you need to practise this pace during your long training runs.
 This doesn’t mean you have to run the full race distance at race pace, but it does mean that you should include sections of training runs at, or close to, race pace.
 This is especially important as your long runs build in duration.

 To help you get started on your marathon journey, I’ve put together two 16-week training plans – one for first-time marathon runners, and one for improvers.
-These will take you all the way through from Monday 2 January (week one) to week 16, which starts on Monday 17 April.
+These will take you all the way through from January (week one) to week 16, which starts on the Monday of Race Week.
 See below for more information on the five types of running that make up the schedules.

 A training schedule will help you to structure your running and will provide appropriate progressions and workouts week by week.
 The key with using a training plan is to make it personal to you.
 Make the plan fit your life, not your life fit the plan!
 If you’re feeling tired, adapt the plan or go for an ‘easy’ run instead of trying to force yourself to fit in the workout and risk fatigue, injury or illness.